-- go missing and are subsequently found in areas away from their home; - have been the victim or perpetrator of serious violence (e.g. knife crime); - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs; - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection; - are found in accommodation that they have no connection with, often called a 'trap house or cuckooing' or hotel room where there is drug activity; - owe a 'debt bond' to their exploiters; - have their bank accounts used to facilitate drug dealing.
+- go missing from school or home and are subsequently found in areas away from their home; - have been the perpetrator or alleged perpetrator of serious violence (e.g. knife crime), as well as the victim; - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs; - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection; - are found in accommodation that they have no connection with, often called a 'trap house or cuckooing' or hotel room where there is drug activity; - owe a 'debt bond' to their exploiters; - have their bank accounts used to facilitate drug dealing.